Absolute Poverty Definition

 The World Bank uses absolute poverty as its default definition of ‘poverty’.
 It defines it as anyone living on less than $1.90 a day.
 This is to distinguish a uniform measure of poverty throughout the world and identify serious cases of poverty.
 For example, someone in the US would have to earn less than $13,000 per year to fall into relative poverty.
 However, that works out at $35 per day, well in excess of the $1.90 threshold that the World Bank sets to define absolute poverty.

 - Absolute poverty is defined by the World Bank as having an income below $1.90 per day.

 - Absolute poverty differs from relative poverty in the fact that those in absolute poverty are unable to meet their daily needs of food and water.
 Those in relative poverty are poor in comparison to the rest of the country.

 The terminology of absolute poverty only covers basic needs.
 We may often hear that poverty is at an all-time high or poverty is increasing.
 However, this often refers to relative poverty which is based on average income levels of a nation.
 By contrast, absolute poverty refers to the absence of any human needs such as food or water – think of Sub-Saharan Africa for example.

 Causes of Absolute Poverty

-When we talk of absolute poverty, we may associate it with under-nourished people from third world nations such as Sudan.
+When we talk of absolute poverty, we may associate it with under-nourished people from third world nations.
 This is very different from the relative poverty we see in developed nations such as the US, where the poor still have access to food, water, and shelter.
-As such, the causes are very different and generally apply to poorer nations that have an absence of investment and infrastructure.
+As such, the causes of absolute poverty are very different and generally apply to poorer nations that have an absence of investment and infrastructure.
+Some examples include:

 Inadequate access is particularly prevalent in first and developing world nations.
 Simply put, it is difficult to find food, water, or shelter.
 This disproportionately affects those who live in rural areas.
 They live far away from civilisation, so face greater challenges to satisfy their basic needs.